 In 1988, the National Science Foundation (NSF) began a program to provide funds for student engineers at universities throughout the United States to construct custom designed devices and software for disabled individuals.
-Through the Bioengineering and Research to Aid the Disabled (BRAD) program of the Emerging Engineering Technologies Division of NSF', funds were awarded competitively to sixteen universities to cover supplies, equipment and fabrication costs for the design projects.
-This manuscript, funded by the NSF, describes and documents the NSF supported senior design projects.
+Through the Bioengineering and Research to Aid the Disabled (BRAD) program of the Emerging Engineering Technologies Division

+In 1989, the BRAD program of the Emerging Engineering Technologies Division of NSF increased the number of universities funded to twenty-two.
+This manuscript, funded by the NSF, describes and documents the NSF supported senior design projects during the second year of this effort.

 The purpose of this manuscript is to report on the engineering senior design projects developed and implemented through participating schools in the BRAD program.
-Each chapter describes the activity at a single university, and except for the introduction, were written by the principal investigator(s) at that university.
-These chapter reports have not been reviewed or amended by the editor.
+Each chapter describes the activity at a single university and, except for the introduction, was written by the principal investigator(s) at that university.
 Individuals wishing more information on a particular design should contact the designated supervising principal investigator.
 Additionally, an index is provided so that projects may be easily identified by topic.

-It is hoped that this manuscript will enhance the overall quality of future senior design projects directed towards the disabled by providing examples of previous projects, and by motivating other universities to participate because of the potential benefits to the student., school, and community.
+It is hoped that this manuscript will enhance the overall quality of future senior design projects directed toward the disabled by providing examples of previous projects, and by motivating other universities to participate because of the potential benefits to the student, school, and community.
 Moreover, the new technologies used in these projects will provide examples in a broad range of applications for new engineers.
-The ultimate goal of both this publication and all of the projects that were built under this initiative is to assist disabled individuals in reaching towards their maximum potential for enjoyable and productive living.
+The ultimate goal of both this publication and all the projects that were built under this initiative is to assist disabled individuals in reaching toward their maximum potential for enjoyable and productive living.

 It should be evident from reviewing this manuscript that the BRAD program has brought together individuals with widely varied backgrounds.
 Through the richness of these interests, a wide variety of projects were completed, and are in use.
 A number of different technologies were incorporated in the design projects, so as to maximize the impact of the device on the individual.

-A two page project description format is used in this text.
-Each project is described with a nontechnical description, followed by a summary of impact which illustrates the effect of the project on the disabled person's life.
+For the most part, a two page project description format is used in this text.
+Each project is described with a nontechnical description, followed by a summary of impact that illustrates the effect of the project on the disabled person's life.
 A technical description of the design is presented on the second page of the project description.
 Photographs of the devices and other important components are incorporated throughout the manuscript.
+Some of the projects are described with a much more extensive description covering many pages; these projects are typically, the first project in each chapter.

 It should be noted that none of the students or faculty received financial remuneration for building devices or writing software for the disabled in this program.
-Each of the participating universities has made a commitment to the program for a minimal five year period.
+Each participating university has made a commitment to the program for a minimal five year period.
 A yearly review publication is planned, and it is anticipated that additional universities will choose to participate in the future, so that an even greater impact on the lives of the disabled may be achieved.